 Our School blog, written by our students and staff, is a key source of information on the most recent happenings and developments in the School of Physics and Astronomy.

 Our Foundation Year course is designed to enable those wishing to pursue an interest in Physics to get on-track for a career in physics.
 Potential candidates include those with A-level Physics and/or Maths who have yet to achieve their full potential, and those without the A-level subjects required for direct entry.
 Applications from mature condidates and those with non-standard qualifications or academic backgrounds are also welcomed.

 We offer a range of scholarships and bursaries based on academic achievement in our first year assessment, and in the examinations for university entrance (e.g. A-level).

 The School's admissions brochure is an excellent source of information and is available for download in pdf format.

-Excellent performance in NSS (National Student Survey): We are delighted that our graduating students rated us at 95% for ‘overall satisfaction’ with their physics degree course.
-This is reflected in our consistently high top ten position in the annual Times national league table for Physics.
+Excellent performance in NSS (National Student Survey): We are delighted that our graduating students rated us at 96% for ‘overall satisfaction’ with their physics degree course.
+This is also reflected in our high position in the 2018 Times Good University Guide.